jclm97/portfolio/README.md

 - [ ] update contacts. possibly put them in the json as configurable? might be difficult with symbols.
 - [x] ability to add extra links within experience or project cards
 - [ ] be more consistent with margin/padding top and right or bottom and left to help with item spacing
+- [ ] have links change color in footer and in about sections